- Food Producers

 Farmer, Agricultura Network, Bosque Farms

-Jedrek Lamb currently farms on family property in Bosque Farms with his amazing wife, Kimberly.
+Jedrek Lamb currently farms on family property in Bosque Farms.
 He participated in the founding of the Albuquerque Northeast Farmers' and Artisans' Market.
 Jedrek sells his produce at several area markets, serves as a market manager, and has been on the board since 2010.
 His main priority is to bring recognition to the importance of good food, therefore encouraging people to defend land, water, and self-determination.

 Board Vice Chair